-Here’s a look at what service experts say should be found in your toolbox — and how these tools come in handy on the job.
+See what service experts say should be found in your toolbox — and how these tools come in handy on the job.

 Allen wrenches are important because they’re often needed for brand-name-specific jobs.
 “I use a 1/16-inch for the Laars heater thermostat knob, and the 1/8-inch for the old Sta-Rite motor,” Blade says.

 “Wood chisels are for scraping old gaskets off pumps, or calcium off tiles,” Blade says.
 “A cold steel chisel is for cutting bolts and other metal cutting.”

 Although most of today’s equipment is plastic, techs still suggest having a 10-inch, half-round mill file for metal work.
 It can come in handy when dealing with bronze pump bodies, to clean off burrs, or to fix bent or corroded lids.

+These pliers often are referred to as “Channel Locks,” a common brand name.
 They’re good for grabbing onto pipes and twisting, as well as loosening filter nuts.
 Don’t use them to tighten PVC unions and filter unions, or you’ll crack the nut, says Blade.

 David Hawes, owner of H&H Pool Services in Dublin, Calif., says his pair of grooved-joint pliers is essential.
 “If I have to grab only a couple tools off the truck to go do some troubleshooting, it’s my screwdrivers and Channel Locks,” he says.
 “They get me through a lot of things.”

 Rubber mallets also come in handy.
-“I use a rubber mallet to put filter-lid clamps in place and to hit anything that might otherwise be damaged by using a conventional hammer,” says Steve Jones, owner of Anglo-American Pool Service & Repair in Torrance, Calif.
+“I use a rubber mallet to put filter-lid clamps in place and hit anything that might be damaged by using a conventional hammer,” says Steve Jones, owner of Anglo-American Pool Service & Repair in Torrance, Calif.